jvN95/anki_font_resizer/README.md

 To test this add-on just copy the files into `C:\Users\home\AppData\Roaming\Anki2\addons21\anki_font_resizer`.
 Start Anki, add the add-on, if you don't have it already added and open the card management view.

 ## Contribution

+Contributions are welcome!
+To submit a Pull Request:
 1. Fork this repository
 2. Create a new branch (`git checkout -b feature/my-change`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit and push your changes
-4. Push to your fork (`git push origin feature/my-change`)
-5. Open a Merge Request
+5. Open a Pull Request

+Please include a short description of what you changed and why.

 ## Developstate